 The Epiphyllum anguliger or Fishbone cactus is one of my favorite plants.
 It makes me happy just looking at it.

 The fishbone cactus forms long flat and succulent stems resembling a fishbone.
 Hence the name.
-It’s also sometimes called ricrac orchid cactus.
-Ric
+It’s also sometimes called rick rack, or ricrac orchid cactus.

 Fishbone cacti are easy to care for and very low maintenance.
 So if you tend to always kill your plants, give this one a try.
 It might even show off some flowers if the conditions are right.